 As the deadline for filing your taxes approaches, you may find yourself in a cold sweat as you try to identify ways to reduce your overall tax obligations.
 Luckily, you can actively offset your income and bring your owed totals into an ideal range by applying the right deductions and ensuring you qualify for the appropriate credits.
-Read on to learn more about three smart last-minute tips you can use to save money on your taxes and which are the best tax services.
+Read on to learn more about three smart last-minute tips you can use to save money on your taxes, or click to find out which are the best tax services.

 If you need to decrease your taxable income by a sizable amount for the prior year, you can contribute a portion of your funds to a traditional retirement account.
 For the 2016 tax season, you have until April 17, 2017, to open a retirement account and deposit your funds.
 You can only claim contributions up to the maximum of $5,500 for individuals under 50 years of age, and $6,500 for those over 50, for the year.
 After that point, you can continue making contributions up to the maximum once again to claim the funds on your 2017 taxes.